Matthew Winthrop Fired by Equitable Advisors

-Matthew Winthrop (CRD #: 2445102), a broker registered with Aegis Capital Corp., was recently terminated by Equitable Advisors.
-This disclosure appears on his BrokerCheck record, accessed on October 4, 2025.
+Matthew Winthrop (CRD #: 2445102), a broker registered with Aegis Capital Corp, was fired by Equitable Advisors.
+This disclosure appears on his BrokerCheck record, accessed on November 6, 2025.
 Keep reading if you have questions regarding his alleged conduct.

 Employment Separation After Allegations

-On September 15, 2025, Equitable Advisors fired Matthew Winthrop for excessive trading in client brokerage accounts.
+On September 15, 2025, Equitable Advisors fired Matthew Winthrop following allegations that he engaged in excessive trading in client brokerage accounts.

 Excessive Trading